liberkee/openldapjs/README.md

 # OpenLDAP.JS

-Node.js wrapper for [OpenLDAP](https://github.com/openldap/openldap) C library.
+Node.js wrapper for [OpenLDAP](https://github.com/openldap/openldap).
+This library allows you to interact through Node.js with a LDAP backend.

 ## Getting Started